 Within systematic and unsystematic risk, there are other specific types of risk:

 Is the risk that the borrower will default on the loan.
-You should be most aware of credit risk when investing in infastructure or corporate bonds.
+This is something you should be most aware of when investing in infrastructure or corporate bonds.
 Government bonds have the lowest credit risk compared to other interest bearing investment vehicles.